Poet, Professor, Prankster

 According to the Sixth Amendment of the Constitution, a jury has to be comprised of people who are from the same federal district and also the same state where the crime was committed.
 In other words, a juror would have to be from both Wyoming and from Idaho.
 Forming a jury would be impossible since there are no people who live in that section of Yellowstone.

-An interesting legal theory that even resulted in the 2022 Idaho Legislature adopting House Joint Memorial 3, calling on Congress to close the Zone of Death loophole.
+That interesting legal theory even resulted in the 2022 Idaho Legislature adopting House Joint Memorial 3, calling on Congress to close the Zone of Death loophole.
 National Park Service officials don't seem too worried, however.
 They say they'll handle the miscreants.

 Our show, "A State Without a National Park" concerned itself, instead, with this question: Why would a state with so much beauty choose not to establish a National Park?

 Years later, while reminiscing about that trip, John and I agreed that Canyonlands National Park was, indeed, a special place.
-But it was the cattle in a fenced pasture near where we camped that had made us laugh.
+But it was the cattle in a fenced pasture near where we camped that had warmed our hearts.
 As we played catch with a ball near the fence, the herd of cows moved their heads back and forth in unison with the ball, first one way and then the other.
 We thought, it's too bad no one had videotaped that.

 ------------------------------------------------------